cloudnative-pg/cloudnative-pg/docs/src/declarative_role_management.md

       dante:
       - 'could not perform DELETE on role dante: owner of database inferno'
       petrarca:
-      - 'could not perform UPDATE_MEMBERS on role petrarca: role "poets" does not exist'
+      - 'could not perform UPDATE_MEMBERSHIPS on role petrarca: role "poets" does not exist'
 ```

 Note the special sub-section `cannotReconcile` for operations the database (and